 Selective memory loss

-You are unable to recall parts of a memory, or may know what happened intellectually but do not feel that it happened to you.
+You cannot recall parts of your memory or may know what happened intellectually but do not feel it happened to you.

 Emotional numbness

 You feel empty and numb, unable to connect with yourself or anyone close to you.
-You have learned how to move outside of your body so you watch life events pass by in front of you without being in them.
-You might ‘know’ what is happening in your life, but feel as though it belongs to others.
+You have learned how to move outside your body, so you watch life events pass by before you are in them.
+You might ‘know’ what is happening in your life but feel it belongs to others.
 Being a detached observer comes with a cost.
-While you feel little pain, you also feel little joy, love, and vitality. you might also become fully identified with your intellect, distancing from your instincts, spontaneity and creativity.
+While you feel little pain, you also feel little joy, love, and vitality.
+You might also become fully identified with your intellect, distancing from your instincts, spontaneity, and creativity.

 Disembodiment

 In trauma splitting, you may become dissociated from your physical body.
-As a result, you have difficulty knowing when you are tired, hungry, thirsty, lonely or sad.
+As a result, you have difficulty knowing when you are tired, hungry, thirsty, lonely, or sad.
 You may lose the ability to self-care.
-You burn out as you are not able to receive signals from your body.
-You lose touch with your motivation, needs, desires, interests, passions and even sex drive.
+You burn out as you cannot receive signals from your body.
+You lose touch with your motivation, needs, desires, interests, passions, and even sex drive.

 Lack of motivation and stamina

-Perhaps you are motivated and positive when you set a goal, but when the traumatised parts take over, you lose the mental ability to take action.
-Because your various parts have different motives, psychology and mental capacities, you may have trouble starting or completing actions. you may find yourself endlessly procrastinating even for something you want to do.
+Perhaps you are motivated and positive when you set a goal, but when the traumatized parts take over, you lose the mental ability to take action.
+You may have trouble starting or completing actions because your various parts have different motives, psychology, and mental capacities.
+You may find yourself endlessly procrastinating even for something you want to do.
 On the other hand, you might suffer from chronic fatigue.
 This is because energy is expended to suppress your memories and emotions.

 Counter-dependency and Isolation

-You develop a self-sufficient armour and feel unable to trust or depend on anyone.
+You develop a self-sufficient armor and cannot trust or depend on anyone.
 You put up a wall to avoid being known by others.
-You avoid exposing yourself because you are fearful of rejection, abandonment and betrayal.
+You avoid exposing yourself because you are fearful of rejection, abandonment, and betrayal.

 Inner Critic

 You develop a self-persecutory inner voice.
-This voice started out as a protective mechanism: ‘It’ believes that by criticising harshly, you will not venture out for love, career opportunity or abundance, so you will never be disappointed again.
-Not being able to feel fulfilled in your life, you resort to addictions or mind-altering drugs for stimulation or comfort.
+This voice started as a protective mechanism: ‘It’ believes that by criticizing harshly, you will not venture out for love, career opportunity, or abundance, so you will never be disappointed again.
+Unable to feel fulfilled, you resort to addictions or mind-altering drugs for stimulation or comfort.
 This perpetuates a cycle of shame.

 “Fairy tales are more than true: not because they tell us that dragons exist, but because they tell us that dragons can be beaten.”